Liverpool news: Reds denied clear penalty in Leicester draw, says Klopp | Goal.com

 Liverpool denied clear penalty in Leicester draw, says Klopp

-The Reds missed out on the chance to extend the gap to seven points over Manchester City after Harry Maguire’s late first-half effort cancelled out Sadio Mane netted early on.
+The Reds missed out on the chance to extend the gap to seven points over Manchester City after Harry Maguire’s late first-half effort cancelled out Sadio Mane's early opener.

-Their point for a draw does put further breathing space between them and their main pursuers, but with the Sky Blues having fallen in defeat to Newcastle on Tuesday, the hosts will have been disappointed to have not made the most of the rivals’ unexpected gift.
+Their point for a draw does put further breathing space between them and their main pursuers, but with the Sky Blues having fallen to defeat against Newcastle on Tuesday, the hosts will have been disappointed to have not made the most of the rivals’ unexpected gift.

 Klopp however felt that the rub of the green in regards to several decisions went against his side, in particular an early foul by Maguire on Mane when the forward was through on goal.